State Attorney General Federal Litigation Tracker

 Massachusetts v.
 Trump August 01, 2025 AGs sue to block President Trump's "Denial of Care" Executive Order that threatened civil and criminal prosecution to any healthcare provider that provides gender-affirming care for anyone under age 19.
 LGBTQ+ Rights California; Connecticut; Illinois; Massachusetts; New York

 California v.
-Department of Health and Human Services July 29, 2025 AGs sue to block the unconstitutional "Defund Provision" of the 2025 reconciliation law that forbids state from using Medicaid dollars to pay for healthcare services provided at Planned Parenthood health centers.
+Department of Health and Human Services July 29, 2025 AGs sue to block the unconstitutional "Defund Provision" of the 2025 reconciliation law that forbids states from using Medicaid dollars to pay for healthcare services provided at Planned Parenthood health centers.
 Reproductive Rights; Healthcare California; Connecticut; New York

 California v.
 Department of Agriculture July 28, 2025 AGs sue the Department of Agriculture over its demand that states turn over personal and sensitive information about millions of Supplemental Nutrition Assistance Program recipients.
 Immigration; Executive Power; Privacy/Technology California; New York